Nuclear Radiology Fellowship

 Paul Stroud, PharmD (Radiopharmacy PETNET)

-We are currently accepting applications for positions to begin July 1, 2013.
+We are currently accepting applications for positions to begin July 1, 2016.
 Residents who have completed a radiology residency will be eligible for a 1-year fellowship program.
-Those who will complete or are completing an internship in any clinical specialty will be considered for the 3-year nuclear medicine residency.
-A personal interview is required for both programs.
+A personal interview is required.

 A completed application consists of the following:

 - Completed Fellowship Application

 - Curriculum vitae

 - Personal statement or letter of interest explaining career choices and goals

 - Letter of recommendation from radiology residency program director